JackSzwergold/Writing/memories/The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand.md

 By Jack Szwergold

-We all called the store “the Te-Amo” but it was basically a junky—but beloved—neighborhood newsstand.
+We all called the store “the Te-Amo” but it was basically a junky—but beloved—neighborhood newsstand and candy store.

-Te-Amo wasn’t the name of the store as much as it was the name of a brand of cheap Mexican cigars that as sold around various stores across New York City at the time.
-Part of their marketing in the city in the 1970s was to pay for new signs for newsstands with one stipulation: Their branding would be front and center.
+Te-Amo wasn’t the name of the store as much as it was the name of a brand of cheap Mexican cigars that as sold around various corner stores across New York City at the time.
+Part of their marketing in the city in the 1970s was to pay for new signs for shops that carried their goods with one stipulation: Their branding would be the largest thing on the sign.

-So the candy store that was near Brighton 6th Street was dubbed “the Te-Amo” because there wasn’t another one in the neighborhood at the time.
+So the newsstand that was near Brighton 6th Street was dubbed “the Te-Amo” by most everyone in the neighborhood because there wasn’t another one nearby at the time.
+There was an “Optimo” a few blocks away but that’s a whole other story.

-In 1978, the store was an old drug store that sold cards at one point and then became a newsstand at one point.
+Around 1978, the store was still an old drug store at one point that then became a newsstand at some point in its history.
 I don’t recall who the original owner of the place was, but I recall them being Italian or Jewish and had thick rimmed glasses and were generally nice to kids.
-There was always some kind of nickel candy and generally and array of crap that would appeal to kids.
+There was always some kind of nickel candy and generally and array of crap that would appeal to kids who went to nearby P.S.
+253.

 And beyond the comics, trading cards and other random crap they had for sale, they—at least to me—had one of the best selection of Matchbox cars in the neighborhood.